steveloughran/formality/styleguide/styleguide.md

 *Important*: make it a long enough timeout that only failing tests fail.
 The target machine here is not your own, it is an underpowered Linux VM spun up by Jenkins somewhere.

-#### Keeping tests fast
+### Keeping tests fast

 Slow tests don't get run.
 A big cause of delay in Hadoop's current test suite is the time to start up new Miniclusters ... the time to wait for an instance to start up can often take longer than the rest of the test.

 ### Exposing class methods for testing

+Sometimes classes in Hadoop expose internal methods for use in testing.

-There are three ways of exporting private methods in a production class for testing
+There are three ways of exporting private methods in a production class for this

-1. Make public, mark `@VisibleForTesting`.
+1. Make `public` and mark `@VisibleForTesting`.
 Easiest, but risks implicitly becoming part of the API.
 1. Mark `@VisibleForTesting`, but make package scoped.
 This allows tests in the same package to use the method, so is unlikely to become part of the API.
 It does require all tests to be in the same package, which can be a constraint.
 1. Mark `@VisibleForTesting`, but make `protected`, then subclass in the test source tree with a class that exposes the methods.
 This adds a new risk: that it is subclassed in production.
 It may also add more maintenance costs.

 There is no formal Hadoop policy here.

 There is however, another strategy: don't expose your internal methods for testing.
-The test cases around a class are the defacto test of that classes APIs.
-If the functionality of a class cannot be tested without diving below that API —it's a sign that the API is limited.
+The test cases around a class are the test of that classes APIs —and often the code people start with to use the code.

+If the functionality of a class cannot be used without diving below that API, it's a sign that the API is limited.

 For any class which is designed for external invocation, this implies you should think about improving that public API for testability, rather than sneaking into the internals.

 If your class isn't designed for direct public consultation, but instead a small part of a service remotely accessible over the network —then yes, exposing the internals may be justifiable.
+Just bear in mind that you are increasing the costs of maintaining the code: someone will need to update all the tests as changes are made to the internals of a class.

 *Further Reading*